 Disruption to site survey work and provision of environmental information

 - The amount of existing information from survey work already undertaken, and/or information that has been, or could be, gathered from desk studies.
-For example, if this year is the second year of two years of bird survey work, a complete second year of survey may not be necessary where the first year of survey has clearly shown there to be very limited potential impact.
+For example, if you have missed a second year of two years of bird survey work, a complete second year of survey may not be necessary where the first year of survey has clearly shown there to be very limited potential impact.
 This is more difficult in the absence of any existing information.

 - The importance of the species interest and size and complexity of potential impacts.
 There is less flexibility with interests of greatest importance.
 For example, qualifying features of Special Protection Areas where a high degree of certainty regarding the absence of a risk of impacts is required.

 - If the survey information is required for licensing purposes and avoiding an offence being committed.
 For example, checking for bat roosts in trees and buildings to ensure no roosts are disturbed.

 - The degree to which a precautionary approach can be adopted in the siting and design of proposals and/or inclusion of mitigation measures.
 It may be possible for some applications to be progressed with a precautionary approach, by assuming the presence of likely species and taking any potentially significant impacts into account in the siting and design of proposals and/or inclusion of mitigation measures.
 For example, avoiding areas where there may be a breeding or resting place of a protected species.